graycoreio/daffodil/libs/driver/guides/magento.md

 # Magento/MageOS

-The `@daffodil/driver/magento` package configures the basic integration between your storefront and Magento 2/MageOS ecommerce platforms.
+The `@daffodil/driver/magento` package configures the integration between your storefront and Magento 2/MageOS ecommerce platforms.

-It provides the fundamental configurations that other Daffodil packages will use to interact with the relevant platforms.

-Under the hood, this packages configures the Apollo GraphQl client to optimally query the Magento GraphQl api.
+It provides fundamental configurations that other Daffodil packages use to interact with these platforms.
+Under the hood, this package configures the Apollo GraphQL client to query the Magento GraphQL API.

 ## Features